 It’s keeping Childers busy while he searches for a new job after being fired nearly two weeks ago by Spire Motorsports.
 Childers served just nine Cup races as crew chief for Spire’s Justin Haley before getting axed.

-So, the dynamic duo of Harvick and Childers – who won the 2014 NASCAR Cup championship together and paired up for 37 of Harvick’s 60 career Cup wins – is back together again, so to speak.
+So, the dynamic duo of Harvick and Childers — who won the 2014 NASCAR Cup championship together and paired up for 37 of Harvick’s 60 career Cup wins — has teamed up again, albeit in a different way.

-Although Harvick is in Texas for Sunday’s Cup race for FOX Sports, Childers was at North Carolina’s Ace Speedway to give a hand to a team that has struggled thus far in 2025.
+Although Harvick is in Texas for Sunday’s Cup race for FOX Sports, Childers was elsewhere.
+He was down at the North Carolina Ace Speedway, giving a hand to a team that has struggled thus far in 2025.

 Childers said that it was a lot of fun that week to hang out with the guys and go back through the details of everything.
-He mentioned that they had a great group of guys working for them, and that they all worked really hard.
+He also had many good words for the team.
+Childers felt the CARS team had a great group of guys working for them, and that they all worked really hard.

 Praising them, he said, “They did a great job putting this thing back together from last week.
 It was really tore up.
 We had a good weekend.